Coffins and caskets

 That way, you can be sure your loved one’s funeral is as unique and individual as they were.

-Eco coffins are made from sustainable materials and are typically used for woodland burials and green funerals.
+Eco coffins are made from sustainable materials and are typically used for woodland burials and eco-funerals.
 We take the responsibility of managing global resources seriously and endeavour to source products ethically and with consideration to the environment.

 We offer eco coffins as well as biodegradable coffins, containers and scatter tubes so that you can choose the right biodegradable option when planning a funeral for your loved one.